Skip to main content

 Our NB-IoT/LTE-M devices also support installing firmware over the air, without physical access.
 Check the platform documentation for details.

-You will need the Firmware you want to install to your device as a file on your computer.
+You will need the new firmware you want to install to your device as a file on your computer.

 You can get the latest firmware files from this documentation on the firmware subpage for your specific Lobaro product.
 The files are in a format called Hex and are therefore also called Hex-File.
 The filename always starts with app- and contains the version number as well as a short description of its function and the hardware it is used for.
-So, for example, app-nrf9160-wmbus-TZ2-0.3.1-mcuboot-slot0.hex contains firmware for our wMBus-Gateway on NB-IoT-Hardware (nrf9160) in version 0.3.1.
+So, for example, app-nrf9160-wmbus-TZ2-0.3.1-mcuboot-slot0.hex contains the app-nrf9160-wmbus firmware in version 0.3.1.

 Installing new firmware